 The waiver covers fees for boat launch ramps and swimming beaches.
 The waiver does not apply to camping and camping-related services, or fees for specialized facilities (group picnic shelters) and events.
 Other agencies that manage recreation areas on USACE lands are encouraged, but not required, to offer the waiver in the areas that they manage.

 Visitors are encouraged to contact USACE lake and river projects before visiting to ensure recreation areas are open.
-The status of USACE-managed campgrounds, boat ramps and swimming beaches and other sites is available at https://corpslakes.erdc.dren.mil/visitors/visitors.cfm.
+More information can be found at www.corpslakes.us.

-This is the first year for USACE to implement the MLK Day fee waiver to honor the life and legacy of Dr. King, a national leader of the 1950s-1960s Civil Rights movement who continues to inspire the pursuit of civil rights today.
+The MLK Day fee waiver began in 2023 to honor the life and legacy of Dr. King, a national leader of the 1950s-1960s Civil Rights movement who continues to inspire the pursuit of civil rights today.
 MLK Day is the only federal holiday designated as a day of service to encourage all Americans to volunteer to improve their communities.

 USACE also offers other fee-free days throughout the year to mark days of celebration and commemoration, including the USACE birthday; Juneteenth National Independence Day; Veterans Day; and National Public Lands Day.